blueglyph/lexigram/README.md

 # Status

 This project is still under development and shouldn't be considered fully stable yet (hence the 0.x version).
+The main upcoming changes required before a stable version are:
+* for the **tools**
+  * check robustness in corner cases, in particular by detecting problematic syntactic and lexical rules
+  * improve error messages
+  * refactor big methods
+* for the **generated code**
+  * improve performances

-The code and the documentation were entirely written by a human.
+_The code and the documentation were entirely written by a human._

 # Releases